sandpiper-toolchain/sandplover/docs/source/guides/subject_guides/planform.rst

 These planform objects can be used as starting points for binary mask computation.
 If not specified explicitly, they are often implicitly part of binary mask creation.

-Below we demonstrate instantiation of both the :obj:`~deltametrics.plan.OpeningAnglePlanform` and the :obj:`~deltametrics.plan.MorphologicalPlanform` objects.
+Below we demonstrate instantiation of both the :obj:`~sandplover.plan.OpeningAnglePlanform` and the :obj:`~sandplover.plan.MorphologicalPlanform` objects.

 For each we start with the same example dataset, and use the elevation data at the end of the simulation.